 Contact: firstname.lastname@example.org | 703 993-2222

 Emily is Production Editor of Mason Publishing and George Mason University Press.
-Formerly with the Sightline Media Group (Navy Times, Army Times, etc.) where she has been a Presentation Editor, she is responsible for the design, layout, and production of content across Mason Publishing products and platforms (e.g., books, e-books, online journals, web content etc.).
+Formerly of Sightline Media Group where was the News Editor of Navy Times, she is responsible for the design, layout, and production of content across Mason Publishing products and platforms (e.g., books, e-books, online journals, web content etc.).

 Contact: email@example.com | 703 993-2427